Skip to content

 Internships

 We offer a number of opportunities for students to receive hands-on experience with us, one of the nation's largest literary centers.
+Applications for the 2025 Teen Zine editorial team will open in January 2025.

-Teen Open Mic Nights
+Teen Open Mic Nights & Events

 We regularly host teen readings and open mic nights, both virtual and in person.
-If you have any questions or are interested in co-hosting a youth event or co-sponsorships, please contact our Youth Program Manager Jessica Grace Kelley at jessica@the-muse.org.
+If you have any questions or are interested in co-hosting a youth event or co-sponsorships, please contact our Youth Program Director Jessica Grace Kelley at jessica@the-muse.org.